elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A just dawn was pounding smiles
+- A just dawn pounded smile
-- a just dawn was pounding hopes
+- a just dawn pounded hopes
-- a dawn was pounding simple words, clearer than plowshares ...
+- a dawn pounded with simple words, clearer than plowshares ...
 - and still for us the season of rain
 - and of poisonous beasts
 - and of knocked-down war cries